Getting hired at a better team/company as a software engineer.

 • Use resources like System Design Primer to start learning about larger systems, even if you have not worked on them yourself.

-Finding time for professional development can be challenging, especially if you have young children.
-However, you must invest in yourself before expecting others to invest in you.
+Finding time for professional development can be challenging, particularly with family commitments.
+However, investing in your growth is essential before expecting others to invest in you.

 The Path Forward